Dzekanaa/slot-engine-cpp/README.md

 - **Wild** (`Symbol::Wild`)
   - Substitutes for any standard symbol on a payline.
-  - Does not have its own payout – it only helps complete combinations.
+  - Does not have its own payout – it only helps complete combinations (in progress).
-  - If all symbols on a payline are Wild, no payout is awarded (no base symbol).
+  - If all symbols on a payline are Wild, no payout is awarded (no base symbol) (in progress).

 - **Scatter** (`Symbol::Scatter`)
   - Pays **regardless of position** – the total number of Scatters on the entire visible screen is counted.